rm1984/TradesPlotter/README.md

 **Example:**

-First of all, prepare a text file (trades_example.txt) with a list of the ISIN codes of all your trades, like in this example:
+First of all, prepare a text file (for example, ```trades_example.txt```) with a list of the ISIN codes of all your trades, like in this example:

 ```
 US0378331005
 US88160R1014
+IA00B1M62Q52
 IE00B0M62Q58
 JE00B1VS3770
 IE00B3VTMJ91